Shiv Pratap Shukla

-Shiv Pratap Shukla (born 1 April 1952) is an Indian politician.
-Currently, he is the Governor of Himachal Pradesh.
+Shiv Pratap Shukla (born 1 April 1952) is an Indian politician and statesman.
+Currently, he is the 22nd Governor of Himachal Pradesh since 2023.
 He was the Minister of State for Finance in the First Modi ministry.
-He is Member of Parliament in the upper house (Rajya Sabha) of the Indian Parliament.
-He represents the state of Uttar Pradesh.
+He was a Member of Parliament in the upper house (Rajya Sabha) of the Indian Parliament represented the Indian state, Uttar Pradesh.

 Political career

-ABVP to Bharatiya Janata Party
+Member of Legislative Assembly

 Shukla campaigned in the General Elections in 1989 and was elected a member of the Uttar Pradesh Legislative Assembly, defeating Shri Sunil Shastri of INC. He was elected as Member of the Legislative Assembly four consecutive times in 1989, 1991, 1993 and 1996.